subdesign/dropboxupload/README.md

 }
 ```

-- Copy this file into the Dropbox packages's __examples__ folder (_vendor/dropbox/dropbox-sdk/examples_).
+- Copy this file into the Dropbox package's __examples__ folder (_vendor/dropbox/dropbox-sdk/examples_).

-- Go to the terminal and Enter
+- Open a terminal, go to the above folder and enter

     `php authorize.php keys.json token.json`

-- Click on the url in the terminal, it'll open a browser window, _Allow_ the app to access your folder, and copy the provided key
+- Click on the url in the terminal, it'll open a browser window, _Allow_ the app to access your folder, and copy the provided key (you have to log in to Dropbox if you aren't logged in)

 - Go back to terminal, and paste the above key, and press Enter.

 - You'll have a __token.json__ file created.

 - Copy this file into the __app/storage__ folder.
+You are done.

 ### Using the package

-- Edit your `app.php`, and add the following lines to the service providers
+- Edit your `app.php` in the __app/config__ folder, and add the following lines to the service providers

 	`Schickling\Backup\BackupServiceProvider`,
     `Bszalai\Dropboxupload\DropboxuploadServiceProvider`